-Nicole M. Aschoff is on the editorial board at Jacobin and the author of The New Prophets of Capital and the forthcoming The Smartphone Society: Technology, Power, and Resistance in the New Gilded Age.
+Nicole M. Aschoff is on the editorial board at Jacobin.
+She is the author of The New Prophets of Capital and the forthcoming The Smartphone Society: Technology, Power, and Resistance in the New Gilded Age.

 The dismantling of autoworker gains was a class project, not the inevitable result of globalization.

 Battles over Trump's candidacy reveal the tensions underlying the US-led global capitalist project.